 The reason why fish sauce is so famous here is because of the large anchovy population that feeds off the abundant seaweed and plankton.
 Phú Quốc produces 8 million liters per year of the stuff, so it must be good, right?

-If you can get past the smell, there are four fish sauce factories that allow you to tour their facilities.
+If you can get past the smell, one of the more interesting things to do in Phú Quốc is tour a fish sauce factory.
+There are four fish sauce factories that allow you to tour their facilities.
 They’re called Khai Hoan, Hung Thanh, Phung Hung, and Red Boat.